MattSchmiermund/mattschmiermund.github.io/_posts/2015-3-16-black-mountain-ski-trail.md

 Descent Time : A Few Minutes<br/>

 **Background:**
 The Black Mountain Ski Trail was cut in the early 1930s by the CCC.
 The Black Mountain Ski Area is on the south face of the mountain, while the trail in question is on the west.
-The ski trail does not reach the summit and the rtail and ski area have a fair distance between them.
+The ski trail does not reach the summit and the trail and ski area have a fair distance between them.

 **My Trip:**
 With cold overnight temperatures (leading to crusty snow in the AM), a relatively short hike, and daylight well after 6PM, I figured a later start would work in my favor.
 Skinning up was very easy, but I was definitely moving slow.
 Somewhere around the half-way point, I saw another skier heading in my direction.
 I stepped off the side of the trail to give him plenty of room.
 We made some small talk, and that was the only person I ran into.